pintokit/salutant/README.md

 - Create account with [Skylight](https://www.skylight.io), to get free analytics
 - Use default mailer with a personal Email address
 - Last required variable is production app domain
+- Run `rake db:seed` once all variables have been replaced

 ### Run it!